Skip to main content

 Example: 873174MyP@ssw0rd

-5. Download the Auth Proxy server for Radius/LDAP specific to the desired OS: Windows, Linux, or Mac machines.
+5. Download the Auth Proxy server for LDAP specific to the desired OS: Windows, Linux, or Mac machines.

 The download link contains a zip archive and comes preconfigured with your community license key.